ShukranJ/solutions_repo/docs/1 Physics/1 Mechanics/Problem_1.md

 Horizontal Range
 𝑅
 R
-Substitute total time into horizontal motion equation:
+The horizontal range is found by substituting the total time of flight into the horizontal displacement equation:

 𝑅
 =